Blood & Guts (2021): Background

 On July 25, 2019, World Wrestling Entertainment, Inc. (WWE), as a publicly traded company, conducted a conference call to announce its second-quarter fiscal year 2019 results.
 During the call, Eric Katz of Wolfe Research, LLC, asked WWE Chairman and Chief Executive Officer (CEO) Vince McMahon questions regarding naming Eric Bischoff and Paul Heyman as Executive Directors to WWE and its relationship to the future of WWE content, especially with stricter Broadcast Standards and Practices at the Fox network for SmackDown's upcoming move to broadcast television.
 McMahon responded to Katz's question:

 The term "blood and guts" used by McMahon was perceived as a reference to rival wrestling promotion All Elite Wrestling (AEW).
 On November 13, 2019, AEW filed a trademark for "Blood and Guts," a play on McMahon's term.
-During Revolution on February 29, 2020, AEW announced that the March 25 episode of Dynamite would be subtitled Blood and Guts, and feature the promotion's first WarGames match, billed as a "Blood and Guts match" since the WarGames trademark is owned by WWE.
+During Revolution on February 29, 2020, AEW announced that the March 25 episode of Dynamite would be subtitled Blood & Guts, and feature the promotion's first WarGames match, billed as a "Blood and Guts match" since the WarGames trademark is owned by WWE.
 The WarGames match features two rings enclosed by a steel cage and was developed by wrestler Virgil Runnels, better known as "The American Dream" Dusty Rhodes, the father of former AEW executive vice president and in-ring talent Cody Rhodes.

 The rules for the Blood and Guts match are based on the classic WarGames format from Jim Crockett Promotions, and not the modern WWE format.
 The notable format differences between the classic Crockett rules and the modern WWE rules are an enclosed cage with a roof (which was removed in modern versions) and the match can only be won with a submission or surrender.
 Like the classic Crockett format, a pin situation is not a win condition.

 The event was originally scheduled to take place on March 25, 2020, at the Prudential Center in Newark, New Jersey, but was moved to an undisclosed location due to concerns stemming from the COVID-19 pandemic.
-On March 20, however, AEW President and CEO Tony Khan announced that the event had been postponed, stating that Blood and Guts would "happen when the time is right" and that a regular episode of Dynamite would instead air on March 25.
-Over a year later, Blood and Guts was officially rescheduled to air as the May 5, 2021, episode of Dynamite and be held at Daily's Place in Jacksonville, Florida due to the ongoing pandemic.
+On March 20, however, AEW President and CEO Tony Khan announced that the event had been postponed, stating that Blood & Guts would "happen when the time is right" and that a regular episode of Dynamite would instead air on March 25.
+Over a year later, Blood & Guts was officially rescheduled to air as the May 5, 2021, episode of Dynamite on TNT and be held at Daily's Place in Jacksonville, Florida due to the ongoing pandemic.
 AEW opened the venue up to 50 percent capacity, and expected 2,500 people to be in attendance, but roughly 1,600 fans attended the show (about 30 percent of the capacity of Daily's Place).
 The first hour of the event was pre-taped and shown on the jumbotron to the live audience, while the second hour, which featured the Blood and Guts match, occurred live.
 "Ruthless" by Nonpoint was the official theme song for the event.